timothyvillaraza/COVID-Scheduler-DB-Project/README.md

 	Kaylynn Arrington

 DESCRIPTION:
-	We used Django(Python) to create our web framework.
-We downloaded Postgresql to help us handle our database.

 	This is a web application for a simple covid vaccine scheduler.

-This is our first experience with creating a database backend let alone a full on web application
+	This is our first experience with creating a database backend let alone a full web application Uses the Django (Python) web framework.
+We downloaded Postgresql to help us handle our local database.

 SETUP:
-	DATABSE: Postgre
+	DATABASE: Postgre
 		- Download Postgre
 		- Download pgAdmin
 			- Create a new database